oVirt/ovirt-site/source/feature/feature-template.html.md

 ### Summary

-A sentence or two summarizing what this feature is and what it will do.
+Summarize what this feature is and what it will do.
+Explain to the reader why this feature is necessary, and what problem it is trying to solve.
 This information is used for the overall feature summary page for each release.

 ### Owner